The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 This morning we drive north to the village of Cruz Pata, where we walk into the Aishpachaca gorge.
 Here we will see Karajia, an elite burial site where a group of huge human-shaped sarcophagi once contained the mummified remains of Chachapoya rulers and leaders.
 In the afternoon we have some free time to explore Chachapoyas, particularly its bustling main square.

 From Chachapoyas we drive to Cocachimba, where we begin a pleasant hike to the sacred Gocta waterfall.
 We walk along a well-constructed path through beautiful scenery before entering a narrow gorge where we can see the spectacular waterfall, said by some to be the fifth highest in the world.
-The waterfall was only discovered by accident around 10 years ago!
+The waterfall was only discovered by accident quite recently!

 We leave Chachapoyas after breakfast to drive down to Jaen de Bracamoros, (729m).
 From here we catch a flight back to Lima where we spend our last night.
 Lunch today will be taken on the way to Jaen airport.
 Once back in Lima we will have our final dinner in a local restaurant.